magcil/movie_shot_classification_dataset/README.md

 After extracting a sequence of 2 frames/sec for all shots, three kinds of pre-computed features are available in a npy format for the dataset:

-1. **sequentail_vgg_features** directory contains, for each shot, a sequence of features that are extracted using the first linear layer of the VGG16 network
+1. **sequential_vgg_features** directory contains, for each shot, a sequence of features that are extracted using the first linear layer of the VGG16 network
-2. **sequentail_features** directory contains, for each shot, a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.
+2. **sequential_features** directory contains, for each shot, a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.
 3. **aggregated_features** directory contains, for each shot, 4 statistics (std ratio, top-10 percentile, mean of the delta features and std of the delta features) that are calculated based on a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.

 ## Cite